-The Story of Buffalo Springfield’s First Show
+The Day Buffalo Springfield Played Their First Show

-Atlantic Records founder Ahmet Ertegun, who signed the band to Atlantic’s Atco imprint, said, “The songs they wrote didn’t resemble anything that anybody else was doing.
+Atlantic Records founder Ahmet Ertegun, who signed Buffalo Springfield to the label's Atco imprint, said: “The songs they wrote didn’t resemble anything that anybody else was doing.
 They also had three outstanding lead singers who were also great guitar players. … They were one of the greatest rock ‘n’ roll bands I’ve ever heard in my life.”

 Stills and Furay first crossed paths playing in the Au Go Go Singers at Greenwich Village’s Café Au Go Go.
 Legend has it that Young and his bass-playing buddy Bruce Palmer were searching the streets of L.A. in their repurposed Hearse one day in 1966 when they came upon Stills in another car, stuck in a traffic jam.
 Young and Palmer were quickly recruited for the band Stills was forming with Furay, and when drummer Dewey Martin came along, Buffalo Springfield were born, taking their name from a brand of steamroller.

-Byrds bassist Chris Hillman was at that first gig, and invited them along on a series of Southern California shows opening for his band.
-After that, a residency at L.A.’s Whisky A Go Go made them the hottest thing in the city.
+Byrds bassist Chris Hillman was at their first gig, and invited Buffalo Springfield along on a series of Southern California shows opening for his band.
+After that, a residency at L.A.’s Whisky A Go Go made Buffalo Springfield the hottest thing in the city.
 But it all started in a little room, with zero hoopla, and an unprecedented amount of talent.